 How to avoid being scammed while traveling for business

-Avoiding scams starts before you go by only using company-approved booking platforms.
+Using company-approved booking platforms helps avoid scams well before you take off.
 Scam prevention also involves keeping the usual business cyber security tips in mind:

 1. Regularly update passwords on all company accounts, including booking platforms and loyalty programs

-2. Ensure all travel websites you visit use HTTPS protocols and encryption
+2. Make sure all travel websites you visit use HTTPS protocols and encryption

 3. Sign up for two-factor authentication on all company devices and accounts

-4. Use virtual payment methods or those with tokenization, replacing card numbers with randomly generated tokens
+4. Use virtual payment methods or tokenization, which replaces card numbers with randomly generated tokens

-Stay aware of phishing attempts with fake emails designed to impersonate reputable business travel agencies – check and double-check those details.
+Watch out for phishing attempts via fake emails designed to impersonate reputable business travel agencies and double-check the details.
 While antivirus products and fraud detection software catch many of these, some fall through the cracks.

-Here are a few more points of business travel safety advice:
+A few more pieces of business travel safety advice:

 Only use approved company credit cards

-Credit card scams are on the rise, so it’s important to stick to approved company travel cards rather than using your personal credit card for expenses.
-Corporate credit cards come with industry-standard security including real-time transaction alerts, helping finance teams stay on top of red-flag card activity while you’re traveling.
+Credit card scams are on the rise, so stick to approved company travel cards rather than using your personal credit card.
+Corporate credit cards come with industry-standard security, including real-time transaction alerts, helping finance teams stay on top of suspicious activity while you travel.

 Use secure payment apps